corda/corda/docs/source/api-states.rst

 * ``LinearState``
 * ``OwnableState``

-``LinearState`` models shared facts for which there is only one current version at any point in time. ``LinearState``s evolve in a straight line by superseding themselves.
+``LinearState`` models shared facts for which there is only one current version at any point in time. ``LinearState`` states evolve in a straight line by superseding themselves.

 Unlike ``LinearState``, ``OwnableState`` is meant to represent assets that can be freely split and merged over time.
 Cash is a good example of an ``OwnableState`` - two existing $5 cash states can be combined into a single $10 cash